snpscrn/api-http/README.md

 ### `POST https://api.snapscreen.com/api/tv-search/epg/near-timestamp/by-image`

 #### Description
-Searches the EPG data using the TV index by an image and near the specified timestamp optionally filtering by the ISO-code of a country in which TV channels broadcasted.
+Searches the EPG data using the TV index by an image and near the specified timestamp.

 #### Security
 Authentication required to have access to this resource.